-It is noted that the basin is expected to be inundated by flooding from the Brisbane River, for only events greater than 10% AEP.
+It is noted that the basin is expected to be inundated by flooding from the Brisbane River and local flows contained in Lot 4, for only events greater than 10% AEP.

 5.4 Post-development Water Quality Results.

 Operational Phase